 6. Easier browsing of a single book or many books on a topic

 You will need to login to the library in order to view ebooks, library databases or your library account.

 last 4 digits of your social security number OR your student ID number

 You can also view this 1 minute video tutorial on how to login or call 407.708.2618 for assistance.

 The Seminole State Library has over 45,000 e-books that are available entirely online, 24 hours a day, 7 days a week.
-In order to find e-books in the catalog, you can use the Advanced Search option and limit to e-books in the "Material Type" menu:
+In order to find e-books in the catalog, you can use the Advanced Search option and limit to e-books in the "Format" menu:

-Additionally, if you perform a catalog search without the Advanced Search, you'll be able to narrow your results to e-books in the "Format" section of the "Refine My Results" column on the left of the results screen:
+Additionally, if you perform a catalog search without the Advanced Search, you'll be able to narrow your results to e-books in the "Format" section of the "Narrow Results By" column on the results screen:

 To access an e-book, you will need to use the "Full Text" link and log in to the library's online resources.
 View a tutorial on logging in here.